Posts

 Deep Purple's "Machine Head" album was made amidst a virtual minefield of misfortunes, any one of which had the potential to thwart the effort.
 Here is the real story from Ian Gillan & Roger Glover In the Studio.

-Ted Nugent- Free for All
+Ted Nugent- Free for All 50th Anniversary

-Ted Nugent's "Free for All" changed the national radio reception and overamped its way to #24 on the Billboard album chart in Fall 1976, becoming his second consecutive multi-platinum seller.
+Ted Nugent's "Free for All" fifty years ago changed the national radio reception and over-amped its way onto the Billboard album chart in 1976, becoming the second of his three consecutive multi-platinum sellers.
 Tyrannosaurus Ted is my guest In the Studio.

 Led Zeppelin IV- Jimmy Page, Robert Plant